An Autobiographical Word

 While I plan to continue such engagement, in the next stage of the journey I want to dig deeper in the theological and ethical tradition of the church (and beyond) to try to articulate a comprehensive moral vision sturdy enough and broad enough to ground at least my version of Christian social ethics for the 21st century.
 Suggestions of this digging are found in my Only Human.
-I have just published The Sacredness of Human Life, that explores the intellectual roots of this majestic moral norm, the arguments of those who reject that norm, and the moral implications of the concept for humanity today.
+In early 2013, I published The Sacredness of Human Life, which explores the intellectual roots of this majestic moral norm, the arguments of those who reject that norm, and the moral implications of the concept for humanity today.
 I think that properly understood it brings together the concerns of such disparate strands of thought as are found in the natural rights tradition, liberationism, feminism, eco-theology, and personalism together with classic themes in Christian and Jewish thought.
 It is the only future for the human race; we learn to value each other as sacred or we will eventually perish together.